alec-dj/alec-dj.github.io/_posts/2026-03-05-Finding-Prime-Numbers-With-Python.md

 Now we can just pass the function the upper bound of our search and it will do the rest!

-Let's go for something large, say a million...
+Let's go for something large, say a million:

 ```ruby
 primes_finder(1000000)